-Lamont has also published over eighty peer-reviewed articles and book chapters and has led multi-year collaborative projects that have resulted in collective books: Rethinking Comparative Cultural Sociology: Repertoires of Evaluation in France in the United States (with Laurent Thévenot, Cambridge University Press, 2000), Successful Societies: How Institutions and Culture Affect Health (with Peter A. Hall, Cambridge University Press 2009), and Social Resilience in the Neoliberal Era (with Peter A. Hall, forthcoming, Cambridge University Press).
-Other recent book-length publications include Workshop on the Evaluation of Systematic Qualitative Research in the Social Sciences (with Patricia White, National Science Foundation 2008), Reconsidering Culture and Poverty (a special issue of the Annals of the American Academy of Political and Social sciences, with David Harding and Mario Small, 2010), and Social Knowledge in the Making (with Charles Camic and Neil Gross, University of Chicago Press, 2011).
-Recent papers include Toward a Comparative Sociology of Valuation and Evaluation (Annual Review of Sociology, 2012), How is Has Bourdieu Been Good to Think with?
-(Sociological Forum, 2012), European Workers: Meaning-Making Beings (with Caitlin Daniel and Eleni Arzoglou, Research in the Sociology of Work, 2011), and "Why Social Relations Matter for Politics and Successful Societies" (with Peter Hall, Annual Review of Political Science).
+Lamont has also published over a hundred peer-reviewed articles and book chapters and has led multi-year collaborative projects that have resulted in collective books: Rethinking Comparative Cultural Sociology: Repertoires of Evaluation in France in the United States (with Laurent Thévenot, Cambridge University Press, 2000), Successful Societies: How Institutions and Culture Affect Health (with Peter A. Hall, Cambridge University Press, 2009), and Social Resilience in the Neoliberal Era (with Peter A. Hall, Cambridge University Press, 2013).
+Other recent edited publications include Workshop on Interdisciplinary Standards for Systematic Qualitative Research (with Patricia White, National Science Foundation, 2008), Reconsidering Culture and Poverty (a special issue of the Annals of the American Academy of Political and Social Science, with Mario Luis Small and David J. Harding, 2010), Social Knowledge in the Making (with Charles Camic and Neil Gross, University of Chicago Press, 2011), and Responses to Stigmatization in Comparative Perspective (with Nissim Mizrachi, Routledge, 2012).

 An active mentor of post-doctoral fellows, graduate students, and undergraduate students, Lamont advises research on a wide range of topics.
-She received the 2010 Everett Mendelsohn Excellence in Mentoring Award, given by the Harvard Graduate Students Council.
+She received the 2010 Everett Mendelsohn Excellence in Mentoring Award, given by the Harvard Graduate Student Council.
 For a list of current and past graduate students and post-docs, click here.
-She was also one of eight Harvard faculty across all schools to be recognized as "master mentor” by the Office of the Senior Adviser for Faculty Development and Diversity in 2010.
+She was also one of eight Harvard faculty across all schools to be recognized as a “master mentor” by the Office of the Senior Adviser for Faculty Development and Diversity in 2010.